 A classic southern dish of okra and tomatoes, perfect as a side or a main meal.
 Whichever you choose, you won’t be disappointed serving this with Southern Cornbread or over some Garlic Mashed Potatoes.
-Bring the fresh ingredients of your garden and watch them come together in this delicious combination.
+Bring the fresh ingredients of your garden like with this Pickled Okra and watch them come together in this delicious combination.

 Still wonderfully delicious if you’re using frozen okra or canned diced tomatoes.
 There is no special alteration to the recipe if you’re needing to swap it out.